viniciusoyama/rabbitmq-spec/README.md

 ## Contributing

-If you have any idea for a feature or have found any bugs feel free to open a new issue at.
+If you have any idea for a feature or have found any bugs feel free to open a new issue at:

 https://github.com/viniciusoyama/rabbitmq-spec.